 3.7.4.
-Avoiding the discharge of sewage to marine and river environments should be made to mains sewage disposal systems that are designed to treat and discharge to the highest standards.
+Avoiding the discharge of sewage to marine and river environments

 Water is an essential resource for both biological and human communities.
-It is essential for the tourism industry to place a high priority on reducing, managing and treating wastewater and controlling sewage disposal.
-Wherever possible, connection
+The tourism industry needs to place a high priority on reducing, managing and treating wastewater and controlling sewage disposal.
+Wherever possible, a connection should be made to main sewage disposal systems that are designed to treat and discharge to the highest standards.

 3.7.5.
-Minimizing waste and where necessary disposing of it with care
+Minimizing waste and where necessary disposing of it with caren

 The tourism industry is a major generator of waste and disposal of non-degradable waste is an important issue.
 Land can be contaminated through the tipping of waste on landfill sites and landfilled biodegradable wastes can also release methane into the atmosphere.
 Such wastes can cause visual intrusion, habitat damage, and can threaten wildlife.
-Tourism enterprises will be educated on reducing waste at source and recycling wherever possible.
+Tourism enterprises will be educated on reducing waste at the source and recycling wherever possible.
 Tourism enterprises will follow the relevant regulations and other guidelines in this regard.
 Construction should take place with minimum disturbance to the environment.